-Melton Hill Lock is located on the border of Loudon and Roane Counties and provides commercial navigation to the Clinch River through a 400-foot by 75-foot lock.
-Melton Hill Lock handles considerably less barge tonnage, 3,810 tons on 24 barges in 2003, however, it allows for large pieces of equipment to be shipped to Oak Ridge National Laboratory Y-12 Plant and the Spallation Neutron Source Plant that cannot be shipped by another mode because of their size.
+Melton Hill Lock is located on the border of Loudon and Roane Counties and provides commercial navigation to the Clinch River through a 400' by 75' lock.
+Melton Hill Lock handles considerably less barge tonnage, 3,800 tons on 24 barges annually, however, allows for large pieces of equipment to be shipped to Oak Ridge National Laboratory Y-12 Plant and the Spallation Neutron Source Plant that cannot be shipped by another mode because of their size.
 The Lock also allows for coal and other large equipment to be shipped to the Bull Run Steam Plant in Anderson County.
-Prior to the U.S. Corps of Engineers closing the Lock in August 2003, 91 barges carrying 19,336 tons of freight used it in 2002.
-The Little Tennessee River/Tellico Lake is connected to the Tennessee River by a canal.
+Since the Melton Hill Lock is closed to all non-essential traffic and is no longer staffed, the lock operator at Fort Loudoun Lock must operate it upon special request.
+Prior to the U.S. Corps of Engineers closing the

+Lock in August of 2003, 91 barges utilized the lock.